5TFG4/Weaver/docs/Notes_en.md

 - **Core Architecture:**
   - GLaDOS serves as the core of the system, coordinating communication between modules.
   - GLaDOS interacts with the frontend through RESTful APIs provided by FastAPI.
-  - Inter-module communication is facilitated by Celery and Redis for asynchronous task distribution and result processing.
+  - Inter-module communication is facilitated by an internal event bus for real-time data flow and command execution.

 **Example Data Flow:**

-1. GLaDOS periodically calls Veda to fetch market data, which is distributed to Marvin via Celery.
+1. GLaDOS periodically calls Veda to fetch market data, which is published to the event bus.
-2. Marvin processes the data and generates trading instructions, sending them back to GLaDOS.
+2. Marvin subscribes to market data events, processes the data and generates trading instructions.
-3. GLaDOS forwards the trading instructions to Veda, which interacts with the exchange API to execute trades.
+3. GLaDOS receives trading signals and forwards instructions to Veda for execution.
-4. Execution results are passed back to GLaDOS via Celery.
-GLaDOS logs the results and notifies the frontend.
+4. Execution results are published to the event bus, logged by GLaDOS, and sent to the frontend via WebSocket.

 ---